Overview

 Code of Conduct

+Employees deserve to work in an environment that is both safe and secure.
 The CIMB Code of Ethics and Conduct sets out the standards of conduct expected of all CIMB employees in our engagement with customers, business associates, regulators, colleagues and other stakeholders across the region.
-Each year, all employees are required to attest their commitment and adherence to our code.
+The Code covers, among other things, the following:

 • Conflict of interests